 2 Calculations

 We calculate the ephemeral percent of streamflow (equation S1) and drainage area (equation S2) by routing through the drainage network from upstream to downstream.
 When a basin discharges into a downstream drainage network, we pass the exporting reach’s value to the downstream basin’s corresponding reach.
 Routing between basins was facilitated by a custom routine which runs the drainage network routing in parallel across basins at the same ‘processing level’ and then passes exported parameters of interest to the basins immediately downstream in the next processing level.
-To calculate the basin-exported value (Fig. 1a and S11), we sum up the ephemeral percents at all terminal reaches in the basin (sometimes rivers terminate endorheically and occasionally basins have two or more outlets) and then re-calculate equations S1 and S2.
+To calculate the basin-exported value (Fig. 1a and S11), we sum up the ephemeral percentages at all terminal reaches in the basin (sometimes rivers terminate endorheically and occasionally basins have two or more outlets) and then re-calculate equations S1 and S2.
 We also calculate the mean annual ephemeral flow frequency (equation S3).